 - Income — This is the only part of your budget where the money actually flows into your account.
 It includes your salary, as well as all other sources of income, both monthly (received each month — for example, a side business revenue) and annual (received each year — for example, thirteenth salary).
 If you receive an after-tax salary, input a tax rate equal to 0%.
 Otherwise, type in the percentage of salary that will be taken away from you in taxes.

-- Savings: this is all of the money you put on savings accounts, whether it is an emergency fund or money you use on investments.
-This money will still be yours, but our budget creator assumes it's "untouchable" - you cannot spend it on other things.
+- Savings — This is all of the money you put in savings accounts, whether it is an emergency fund or money you use on investments.
+This money will still be yours, but our budget creator assumes it's "untouchable" — you cannot spend it on other things.

 - Monthly expenses — All expenses you make on a daily basis, from groceries to utilities.
 This category also includes payments you make each month, such as loans and other liabilities.

 - Annual expenses — All expenses you make less frequently than once a month, for instance, tuition or vacations.
 If you normally receive a gross salary, this section will also include taxes.

 "Summary" section of the budget creator

 Once you type down all information about your budget, our budget calculator will determine the balance for you.
 This tool will provide you with the following data:

 - Total income — Total amount of money you make each month.

 - Total savings — You will be able to see how much you save each month and what will be total after the whole year.
 Note that this calculator doesn't take into account the interest accumulated over the whole year — you can use our APY calculator to do that.